 Sounder Sleep For Women

 Whether you're a decade or more away from the typical '50+' menopause age, going through this stage of life, or post-menopause – the effects of declining female hormone levels can start causing sleep disturbances.
 Couple this with stress and busy modern life, and you have a recipe for insomnia, reduced energy and wellness – plus a scientifically proven increased risk of health problems.
-We've uncovered six simple steps that you can use for sounder sleep:
+We've uncovered six simple steps that you can use to easily drift off to sleep: